Armageddon: Christianity

 Megiddo is mentioned twelve times in the Old Testament, ten times in reference to the ancient city of Megiddo, and twice with reference to "the plain of Megiddo", most probably simply meaning "the plain next to the city".
 None of these Old Testament passages describes the city of Megiddo as being associated with any particular prophetic beliefs.
-The one New Testament reference to the city of Armageddon found in makes no specific mention of any armies being predicted to one day gather in this city, either, but instead seems to predict only that "they (will gather) the kings together to ...
+The one New Testament reference to the city of Armageddon found in makes no specific mention of any armies being predicted to gather in this city one day, either, but instead seems to predict only that "they (will gather) the kings together to ...
 Armageddon".
 The text does however seem to imply, based on the text from the earlier passage of Revelation 16:14, that the purpose of this gathering of kings in the "place called Armageddon" is "for the war of the great day of God, the Almighty".
 Because of the seemingly highly symbolic and even cryptic language of this one New Testament passage, some Christian scholars conclude that Mount Armageddon must be an idealized location.
 R. J. Rushdoony says, "There are no mountains of Megiddo, only the Plains of Megiddo.
 This is a deliberate destruction of the vision of any literal reference to the place."
 Other scholars, including C. C. Torrey, Kline and Jordan, argue that the word is derived from the Hebrew moed (מועד), meaning "assembly".
 Thus, "Armageddon" would mean "Mountain of Assembly", which Jordan says is "a reference to the assembly at Mount Sinai, and to its replacement, Mount Zion".

 Most traditions interpret this Bible prophecy to be symbolic of the progression of the world toward the "great day of God, the Almighty" in which God pours out his just and holy wrath against unrepentant sinners led by Satan, in a literal end-of-the-world final confrontation.
 'Armageddon' is the symbolic name given to this event based on scripture references regarding divine obliteration of God's enemies.
 The hermeneutical method supports this position by referencing Judges 4 and 5 where God miraculously destroys the enemy of their elect, Israel, at Megiddo.